Transforma logo

 Loading...

-Road Traffic Monitoring & Control: Implementing IoT to reduce road congestion and simplify payments at toll booths
+Road Traffic Monitoring & Control: Implementing 310 million connected devices by 2033 to reduce congestion and simplify toll payments

 • ANPR